-While the primary function of this unit is intended to be the detection of a severe mechanical/electrical problem or a fire in the engine and generator compartments, the ability to monitor temperatures at various locations is a strong benefit.
+While the primary function of this unit is intended to be the detection of a severe mechanical/electrical problem or a fire, the ability to monitor engine or generator compartment temperature is a strong benefit.

 The faceplate is 7 inches by 4 1/2 inches.
 It is attached to a box that contains the circuit board and electronic components.
-The faceplate is designed to be mounted in the dash or a control panel beside or above the driver.
+The faceplate is designed to be mounted in the dash or a control panel beside, or above, the driver.
 An optional bracket is available for non-surface mounting applications.
 All components are made of black anodized aluminum.

-There are nine LEDs which show the system status, a digital temperature readout, and five pushbutton switches which control the operation of the unit.
+There are six LEDs which show the system status, a digital temperature readout, and five pushbutton switches which control the operation of the unit.

 The unit contains a dry contact relay which is activated if a "high" alarm is triggered.
-This relay is designed to trigger the RValve[TM] and the fire suppression system.
+This relay is designed to trigger the RValve $^{\mathbb{M}}$ and the fire suppression system.